mbellehumeur/OHIF-FHIR/README.md

   "topic", "B3668641BF717FF17B39F3A2B48C5.drXRay"
 }
 ```
-When a topic is obtained, subscription to the FHIRcast hub can be automated if enabled in the connector configuraiton settings.
+When a topic is obtained, subscription to the FHIRcast hub can be automated if enabled in the connector configuration settings.
-The PowerCast subscription response contains the current context therefore a 'get-context' after subscription can be skipped in this case.
+The PowerCast subscription response contains the current context of the hub.

 #### Side panel